-Tommy was greatly delighted with his new acquaintance,

-and from this time never failed to set his window open every morning and scatter some crumbs about the room, which the bird perceiving, hopped fearlessly in, and regaled himself under the protection of his benefactor.
-By degrees the intimacy increased so much that little robin would alight on Tommy's shoulder and whistle his notes in that situation, or eat out of his hand-all which gave Tommy so much satisfaction that he would frequently call Mr. Barlow and Harry to be witness of his favourite's caresses; nor did he ever eat his own meals without reserving a part for his little friend.
+Tommy was greatly delighted with his new acquaintance; and from this time never failed to set his window open every morning, and scatter some crumbs about the room; which the bird perceiving, hopped fearlessly in, and regaled himself under the protection of his benefactor.
+By degrees the intimacy increased so much, that little Robin would alight on Tommy's shoulder, and whistle his notes in that situation, or eat out of his hand; all which gave Tommy so much satisfaction, that he would frequently call Mr. Barlow and Harry to be witness of his favourite's caresses; nor did he ever eat his own meals without reserving a part for his little friend.

-It however happened that one day Tommy went upstairs after dinner, intending to feed his bird as usual, but as soon as he opened the door of his chamber he discovered a sight that pierced him to the very heart.
-His little friend and innocent companion lay dead upon the floor, and torn in pieces; and a large cat, taking that opportunity to escape, soon directed his suspicions towards the murderer.
-Tommy instantly ran down with tears in his eyes to relate the unfortunate death of his favourite to Mr. Barlow, and to demand vengeance against the wicked cat that had occasioned it.
-Mr. Barlow heard him with great compassion, but asked what punishment he wished to inflict upon the cat?
+It, however, happened that one day Tommy went upstairs after dinner, intending to feed his bird as usual; but as soon as he opened the door of his chamber, he discovered a sight that pierced him to the very heart.
+His little friend and innocent companion lay dead upon the floor and torn in pieces; and a large cat taking that opportunity to escape, soon directed his suspicions towards the murderer.
+Tommy instantly ran down with tears in his eyes, to relate the unfortunate death of his favourite to Mr. Barlow, and to demand vengeance against the wicked cat that had occasioned it.
+Mr. Barlow heard him with great compassion, but asked, what punishment he wished to inflict upon the cat?
+Tommy.
+Oh! sir, nothing can be too bad for that cruel animal.
+I would have her killed, as she killed the poor bird.-Mr. B. But do you imagine that she did it out of any particular malice to your bird, or merely because she was hungry, and accustomed to catch her prey in that manner?